Summer Gathering 2025:

 Nourishment provided by plant-forward meals based on seasonal, local produce.

-Over two days and one night, you'll dive into the vibrant world of natural dyeing, discovering its potential to transform your classroom into a hub of ecological awareness and interdisciplinary learning.
-But this is more than just a workshop—we like to think of it more as a nourishing retreat.!
+Over the weekend, you'll dive into the vibrant world of natural dyeing, discovering its potential to transform your classroom into a hub of ecological awareness and interdisciplinary learning.
+But this is more than just a workshop—we like to think of it more as a nourishing retreat!

 “The natural dye workshop seamlessly blended science, art, and sustainability”